digidem/maplibre-storymap/CONFIG.md

 **`theme`**: Two basic themes (light and dark) are available.

 `use3dTerrain`: Enables 3D terrain.
 You will need to provide your own terrain tiles.
-See the [Maplibre GL JS 3D example](https://maplibre.org/maplibre-gl-js-docs/example/3d-terrain/) for reference.
+See the [MapLibre GL JS 3D example](https://maplibre.org/maplibre-gl-js-docs/example/3d-terrain/) for reference.
 (Optional)

 `useCustomLayers`: Enables adding custom sources and layers as defined in `sources.js`.